kanha95/HPC-IIT-Delhi/README.md

    lfs quota -hu $USER /home
    lfs quota -hu $USER /scratch
 ```
-You can check the disk quota using the above 2 command.
+You can check the disk quota using the above 2 commands.
 Normally for home it is 30GB and for scratch it is 200TB.
 You can mail to *hpchelp@iitd.ac.in* to increase home disk quota if you need more space.

 ## LOADING MODULES